dhondta/python-codext/docs/features.md

 ('This is a test', ('base62', 'base64'))
 ```

 Instead of a string, we can also pass a function.
 For this purpose, standard stop functions are predefined in the `stopfunc` submodule.
-So, we can for instance use `stopfunc.lang_en` to stop when we find something that is English (only works if [`langdetect`](https://pypi.org/project/langdetect/) is installed).
+So, we can for instance use `stopfunc.lang_en` to stop when we find something that is English (only works if [`langdetect`](https://pypi.org/project/langdetect/) is installed, which is willingly NOT in the requirements of this package).
 Note that working this way gives lots of false positives if the text is very short like in the example case.
 That's why the `codec_categories` argument is used to only consider baseX codecs.
 This is also demonstrated in the next examples.

 ```python
 >>> codext.guess("CJG3Ix8bVcSRMLOqwDUg28aDsT7", codext.stopfunc.lang_en, codec_categories="base")